Looking for a consecutive, simultaneous, chuchotage interpreter, or a translator?

 There are different types of interpreting and translation services specific to each client’s needs.
-We want to help our users to know and better understand the features of each one:

 With the simultaneous interpreting service, the interpreter is in a soundproof booth and the guests listen through their headphones.
 This allows the speakers on stage to keep their natural flow of speech, without having to stop to wait for the translation, because the interpret delivers it at the same time in the language requested.
 Simultaneous interpreting is suitable for large events and conferences with a large audience, offering the great advantage of obtaining the interpretation in more than one language at the same time, without slowing down the speakers.
 For each language, a soundproof booth is required, where two interpreters work at the same time, taking turns of 30-40 minutes each.
 The audience is able to choose which channel to listen to, so that they can hear the speech in the language that they prefer.